WLIO: Early years

-After the Federal Communications Commission (FCC) lifted their "freeze of 1948" for any additional television stations, WLOK, Inc., owner of WLOK (1240 AM) and WLOK-FM (103.3), filed an application on June 25, 1952, to broadcast on the ultra high frequency (UHF) band; WLOK was one of 95 such filings across the country.
+After the Federal Communications Commission (FCC) lifted its "freeze of 1948" for any additional television stations, WLOK, Inc., owner of WLOK (1240 AM) and WLOK-FM (103.3), filed an application on June 25, 1952, to broadcast on the ultra high frequency (UHF) band; WLOK was one of 95 such filings across the country.
 As part of the application, WLOK proposed expanding the transmitter site of the radio stations—in use since their December 1936 launch—to house both television and radio production.
 WLOK's transmitter was located on a parcel of land at the intersection of Rice and Woodlawn Avenues, which necessitated a rezoning from residential to commercial.
 The FCC granted a permit for WLOK on November 20, 1952, to operate on channel 73; competing stations WIMA/WIMA-FM also applied for a permit and received one several weeks later on channel 35, initially planning to house WIMA-TV at the Cook Tower in Lima's downtown.
 WLOK-TV took to the air on April 18, 1953, becoming one of the first UHF stations to operate in the United States.
 George E. Condon, television critic for The Plain Dealer in Cleveland, witnessed WLOK-TV's debut and praised the station for persevering through construction despite a factory strike preventing the station from getting all the necessary transmitter equipment in time.

 In addition to live local shows, WLOK-TV carried programming from NBC, CBS and DuMont, all initially via kinescope and film.
 NBC filed a request to connect the station into the Bell System coaxial cable network, and by September 1953, WLOK was carrying network programs live via microwave relay, signing on every day at noon.